valera188118/rsschool-cv/cv.md

 ## _Skills_

 Had some experience in mobile development, while completing Samsung IT school.
-Also familiar with these languages:C, C++, java, python.
+Also familiar with these languages: C, C++, java, python.
 Currently learning JS, Html and CSS.

 ## _Code example_